Calls for Papers

 We especially encourage full panel proposals for 75-minute conference sessions.
 Such proposals should include a one-page overview of the session topic or theme, followed by two-page abstracts for each of the panel papers to be included.
 We also welcome individually submitted two-page abstracts for 20-minute panel papers and individually submitted manuscripts for 40-minute plenary papers.
 Panel papers consist of approximately 2,500 words and will be considered by the conference program committee for possible inclusion in the conference volume published by the University Press of Mississippi.
 Plenary papers, which should be prepared using the 16th edition of the University of Chicago Manual of Style as a guide, consist of approximately 5,000-6,000 words and will appear in the published volume.

-Session proposals and panel paper abstracts must be submitted by January 31, 2014, preferably through e-mail attachment.
-For plenary papers, three print copies of the manuscript must be submitted by January 31, 2014.
+Session proposals, panel paper abstracts, and plenary paper submissions must be submitted by January 31, 2015, preferably through e-mail attachment.
 Authors whose plenary papers are selected for presentation at the conference will receive a conference registration waiver.
 All manuscripts, proposals, abstracts, and inquiries should be addressed to Jay Watson, Department of English, The University of Mississippi, P.O.
 Box 1848, University, MS 38677-1848.
 E-mail: email@example.com.
-Decisions for all submissions will be made by March 15, 2014.
+Decisions for all submissions will be made by March 15, 2015.